yil667/SquadUCSD/README.md

 <h2>Back-end todo list:</h2>
 <ol>
+   <li>check if already in group in viewprofile page, cannot invite to a group user is already a part of</li>
    <li><b>implement backend logic for inviting to existing group</b></li>
    <li>implement backend logic for resizing group request when inviting</li>